revanced/revanced-documentation/building-ReVanced-patches.md

 The file will be located in ```build/libs/revanced-patches-VERSION.jar```

-Renamed the jar to revanced-cli.jar
+Rename the jar to revanced-cli.jar

 # Next Step